mondeja/leptos-fluent/book/src/leptos_fluent.md

 ```

 This parameter type is not like the `initial_language_from_*` parameters, it
-takes an identifier to the server function that will be called to get the
+takes an identifier to the [server function] that will be called to get the
 initial language.

 The function must return a `Result<Option<String>, ServerFnError>`.

 ### `set_language_to_server_function`

-Set the current language to a server function.
+Set the current language to a [server function].

 ```rust
 leptos_fluent! {{